-American College of the Building Arts was not ranked in College Factual's 2022 Best Overall Colleges report.
-This could be for a number of reasons, including lack of data.
+American College of the Building Arts was not ranked in College Factual's Best Overall Colleges report this year.
+This may be because not enough data was available.

 The student to faculty ratio is often used to measure the number of teaching resources that a college or university offers its students.
 The national average for this metric is 15 to 1, but at American College of the Building Arts it is much better at 6 to 1.
 That's good news for students who want to interact more on a personal level with their teachers.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at American College of the Building Arts is 58%.
 This is higher than the national average of 47%.

 American College of the Building Arts has a freshmen retention rate of 73%.
 That's a good sign that full-time students like the school and their professors enough to want to stick around for another year.
 It's also a sign that the admissions team did a good job in choosing applicants who were a good fit for the school.

 The on-time graduation rate is the percent of first-time, full-time students who get their bachelor's degree with four years.
 At American College of the Building Arts this rate is 36%, which is about average when compared to the national rate of 33.3%.